-- Press BAND to select FM1 or FM2. - Turn the P-TYPE LIST knob.
-TYPE and a PTY will appear on the display. - 3.
-Turn the P-TYPE LIST knob to select a PTY. - Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the PTY you set will return. - 5.
-Repeat the steps for each pushbutton.
+- 1. Press BAND to select FM1 or FM2.

+- 2. Turnthe P-TYPE knob to activate program type select mode.
+TYPE and a PTY will appear on the display.

+- 3. Turn the P-TYPE knob to select a PTY.

+- 4. Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever you press that numbered pushbutton, the PTY you set will return.

+- 5. Repeat the steps for each pushbutton.

-RDS and DAB Messages
+RDS Messages

 ALERT!: Alert warns of local or national emergencies.
 When an alert announcement comes on the current radio station, ALERT! will appear on the display.
-You will hear the announcement, even if the volume is muted or a compact disc is playing.
-If the compact disc player is playing, play will stop during the announcement.
+You will hear the announcement, even if the volume is muted or a CD is playing.
+If a CD is playing, play will stop during the announcement.
 You will not be able to turn off alert announcements.

-ALERTI will not be affected by tests of the emergency broadcast system.
+ALERT! will not be affected by tests of the emergency broadcast system.
 This feature is not supported by all RDS stations.

 INFO (Information): If the current station has a message, the information symbol will appear on the display.
 Press this button to see the message.
-The message may display the artist and song title, call in phone numbers, etc.
+The message may display the artist, song title, call in phone numbers, etc.

-If the whole message is not displayed, parts of it will appear every three seconds.
+If the whole message is not displayed, parts of the message will appear every three seconds.
 To scroll through the message at your own speed, press the INFO button repeatedly.
 A new group of words will appear on the display with each press.
 Once the complete message has been displayed, the information symbol will disappear from the display until another new message is received.
-The old message can be displayed by pressing the INFO button until a new message is received or a different station is tuned to.
+The old message can be displayed by pressing the INFO button.
+You can view an old message until a new message is received or a different station is tuned to.

-When a message is not available from a station, NO INFO will be displayed,
+When a message is not available from a station, NO INFO will appear on the display.